Grand Bazaar, Tehran: Development

 Much of the bazaar itself was constructed much later.
 However, under the reign of Reza Shah, as Tehran began to grow and reform exponentially in the early 20th century, the changes brought by this rapid development saw much of the bazaar disappear.
-The old sections of the bazaar are generally similar in architectural style, while the parts added in the 20th century often look different.
+The old sections of the bazaar are generally similar in their architectural style, while the parts added in the 20th century often look different.
 Critics say that little consideration had been given to the construction of these new sections.

 Bazaari

 The bazaar is viewed as a force of conservatism in the Iranian society, providing strong links between the clergy and the middle class traders.
-The 1979 Revolution received strong backing from these forces, and the Grand Bazaar of Tehran was a center for pro-revolutionary feeling and finance.
+The 1979 Iranian Revolution received strong backing from these forces, and the Grand Bazaar of Tehran was a center for pro-revolutionary feeling and finance.

 There were several reasons why the bazaar class worked hard to help advance the revolution.
 The government of Mohammed Reza Pahlavi was anathema to the bazaaris, who seemed set to lose out as the country was being industrialized, and they feared that they would be left behind and their status in society would be reduced.
 Similarly, another concern for the bazaar class, not just in Tehran but throughout Iran, was that these traditional economic forces did not benefit from the 1974–1978 oil boom, and were thus even more inclined to aid the revolution.
-As such, the Grand Bazaar of Tehran was a hotbed of support for the revolution, which positioned itself opposite the monarchy.
+As such, the Grand Bazaar of Tehran was a hotbed of support for the revolution, which positioned itself opposite to the monarchy.

 The Grand Bazaar continues largely to support the establishment, particularly as conservative political forces often adopt a low tax, laissez-faire approach to the bazaaris.
-Today, much of the city's trade and finance has been moved to parts of northern Tehran.
+However, the 2025–2026 Iranian protests, including strikes, initially broke out on 29 December 2025 in the Grand Bazaar, at first because of the collapse of the rial, but quickly evolving into a broader movement demanding an end to the current regime.